 | SaaS provider (proprietary application hosted on Microsoft stack) | SPLA or CSP depending on infrastructure | On-premises SaaS platform = SPLA; Azure-hosted SaaS = CSP/Azure direct; evaluate per deployment model |

 If your analysis suggests migrating from SPLA to CSP for some or all server products, the migration requires careful planning.
-Timing: Align with your SPLA agreement anniversary — SPLA is a 3-year agreement with annual renewals, and the optimal migration point is at renewal.
-Customer communication: If you're changing the underlying licensing model, customer contracts may need updating — particularly if your hosting agreement references SPLA-specific terms.
-Compliance gap management: During the transition, ensure no server is unlicensed in the gap between SPLA cancellation and CSP activation.
-Parallel operation: Plan for a 3–6 month parallel period where both SPLA and CSP are active for different parts of the infrastructure, with clear documentation of which programme covers which servers.
+Timing: align with your SPLA agreement anniversary.
+SPLA is a 3-year agreement with annual renewals, and the optimal migration point is at renewal.
+Customer communication: if you are changing the underlying licensing model, customer contracts may need updating, particularly if your hosting agreement references SPLA-specific terms.
+Compliance gap management: during the transition, ensure no server is unlicensed in the gap between SPLA cancellation and CSP activation.
+Parallel operation: plan for a 3 to 6 month parallel period where both SPLA and CSP are active for different parts of the infrastructure, with clear documentation of which programme covers which servers.

-No — EA licences are for internal use only.
+No. EA licences are for internal use only.
 They cannot be used to provide services to third-party customers, even if you own the infrastructure.
 If you deploy Windows Server or SQL Server on your hardware and customers access those services, you must licence through SPLA, CSP server subscriptions, or the customer's own licences via Licence Mobility (which requires the customer to have active Software Assurance and you to be an authorised Licence Mobility partner).
-Using EA licences for hosting is one of the most common — and most expensive — compliance findings in Microsoft audits of hosting providers.
+Using EA licences for hosting is one of the most common and most expensive compliance findings in Microsoft audits of hosting providers.
 The distinction between "internal use" and "external hosting" is rigid: if an external party accesses the workload, EA cannot cover it.
-See our licensing across programmes guide for the full programme eligibility matrix.
+See our Licensing Across Programmes Guide.

 Microsoft has not announced SPLA discontinuation, and there is no indication that SPLA will be retired in the near term.
-SPLA remains essential for use cases that CSP cannot serve — particularly on-premises RDS hosting, multi-tenant shared infrastructure with monthly variability, and hosting providers who need the monthly flexibility that NCE-governed CSP doesn't provide.
+SPLA remains essential for use cases that CSP cannot serve, particularly on-premises RDS hosting, multi-tenant shared infrastructure with monthly variability, and hosting providers who need the monthly flexibility that NCE-governed CSP does not provide.
 However, Microsoft is clearly investing in CSP as the strategic channel: CSP receives SA-equivalent benefits, pricing parity, and programme enhancements that SPLA does not.
-The practical implication: SPLA will likely remain available but become progressively less competitive relative to CSP for use cases where both programmes can serve.
+The practical implication is that SPLA will likely remain available but become progressively less competitive relative to CSP for use cases where both programmes can serve.
 Hosting providers should treat SPLA as a legacy programme for specific use cases, not as a default licensing strategy.
-See our CSP and NCE playbook for the programme trajectory analysis.

-Customers with their own Windows Server or SQL Server licences and active Software Assurance can deploy those licences on your hosting infrastructure through Licence Mobility — regardless of whether your infrastructure is licensed under SPLA or CSP.
-The hosting provider must be an authorised Licence Mobility partner (listed in Microsoft's partner directory).
-The customer submits a Licence Mobility verification form to Microsoft, and once approved, their licences cover the deployment on your infrastructure — you do not need to report those workloads under SPLA or purchase CSP subscriptions for them.
+Customers with their own Windows Server or SQL Server licences and active Software Assurance can deploy those licences on your hosting infrastructure through Licence Mobility, regardless of whether your infrastructure is licensed under SPLA or CSP.
+The hosting provider must be an authorised Licence Mobility partner.
+The customer submits a Licence Mobility verification form to Microsoft, and once approved, their licences cover the deployment on your infrastructure.
+You do not need to report those workloads under SPLA or purchase CSP subscriptions for them.
 The compliance requirement: maintain documentation of which customer licences cover which servers, ensure the customer's SA remains active (if SA lapses, Licence Mobility terminates and you must licence the workload under SPLA or CSP), and track Licence Mobility verifications with expiration dates.
-See our MPSA and licensing programmes guide for the Licence Mobility mechanics.

-SPLA is a rental programme — you don't own the licences.
-When you stop reporting a product under SPLA (because it's now covered by CSP), you stop paying for it.
+SPLA is a rental programme.
+You do not own the licences.
+When you stop reporting a product under SPLA (because it is now covered by CSP), you stop paying for it.
 There is no asset to transfer, no licence to convert, and no credit for prior SPLA payments.
 The migration is a clean switch: deactivate SPLA reporting for the affected servers, activate CSP subscriptions for the same servers, ensure there is no gap in coverage between the two.
 The SPLA agreement itself remains active for any products you continue to report under it.
-You can run both programmes simultaneously — the agreement doesn't require exclusivity.
-See our EA-to-CSP transition checklist for the parallel migration methodology.
+You can run both programmes simultaneously.
+The agreement does not require exclusivity.
+See our SPLA to CSP Migration Guide.